© [michaeljung ] /Adobe Stock

 This is a guide on how to apply for FAFSA.
 The information in this article is as current as of the publication date.
 Readers are encouraged to confirm the information prior to acting.

 Typically, students are able to complete their FAFSA application beginning in January of each year.
 However, this year, applications were available three months prior.
-If you are attending school after July 1st, 2019, you can submit your FAFSA beginning on October 1, 2019.
+If you are attending school after July 1, 2019, you can submit your FAFSA beginning on October 1, 2019.
 Below is a video CBS This Morning – Eye On Money, explaining why everyone going to college should apply for FAFSA, even if they believe they will not receive any money.
 It is worth it.

 If you choose the Renewal FAFSA option when you start your application at fafsa.gov, some basic information from your 2018–19 FAFSA will be pre-populated in your 2019–20 FAFSA.
 However, your tax and income information will not.
 (Too much could have changed in your life since you filled out the 2018–19 FAFSA.)